ghoomfrog/silili/README.md

 If the word that a lillie belongs to is supposed to come after an opening quote, the lillie's face should be closer to the right.
 And if the word is supposed to come before a closing quote, the lillie's face should be closer to the left.

-If the word that a lillie belongs to is supposed to come before a comma, the lillie should have a lowered arm to the right of teh viewer.
+If the word that a lillie belongs to is supposed to come before a comma, the lillie should have a lowered arm to the right of the viewer.

 The first lillie in a sentence should have a raised arm to the left of the viewer, and the last one should have a raised arm to the right of the viewer.